jacobzaidi/versioning-file-system/README.txt

 By Jacob Zaidi.

 This program must be run from the command line with a Linux distribution.
+It implements a user space file system which automatically keeps multiple versions of files, and implements tools to work with the file versions.

 The following command creates a directory called .versiondir.
 Any files created in mount will be created in .versiondir. python versionfs.py mount